 Gary is a registered U.S. patent attorney with a focus on issues facing companies in the life sciences sectors.
-He provides counsel on a broad range of patent-related matters and regularly conducts pre-suit investigations, intellectual property valuations and IP due diligence.
+He is a patent litigator who provides counsel on a broad range of patent-related matters and regularly conducts pre-suit investigations, intellectual property valuations and IP due diligence.
 Gary provides freedom-to-operate clearance reviews and opinions relating to infringement and validity, and develops patent procurement and patent prosecution strategies for domestic, international, and foreign jurisdictions.
 He has been involved in numerous post-grant proceedings (e.g., ex parte reexaminations and inter partes reviews) in front of the U.S. Patent and Trademark Office (USPTO).
 The post-grant proceedings have involved patents across diverse technology areas (e.g., medical devices, drug delivery systems, polymers, pharmaceuticals, new chemical entities, and process manufacturing).

 Gary has a strong technical and scientific background, as well as extensive, firsthand experience in USPTO practice and procedure.
 For the past several years, Gary has devoted significant time to preparing opinions relating to pharmaceutical patents, and has prepared and served numerous Hatch Waxman “Paragraph IV” notice letters and detailed statements.
 He also has represented generic pharmaceutical companies in ANDA patent litigations.